DanShappir/wix-bi-client/README.md

 });
 ```

-In addition to the base URL, a configuration object can be passed to the *bi* initialization
+In addition to the base URL, an optional configuration object can be passed to the *bi* initialization function.
+This object can have the following fields:

+**disabled** - Boolean: If *true* then BI messages are created, but not actually sent to the BI service.
+Default is *false*.
+**log** - Boolean: If *true* then BI messages are written to the console log.
+Default is *false*.
+**eventsEndpoint** - string: specifies default endpoint for events.
+If specified, event descriptors will be considered valid
+even if they don't contain an *endpoint* field.
+**errorsEndpoint** - string: specifies default endpoint for errors.
+If specified, error descriptors will be considered valid
+even if they don't contain an *endpoint* field.

+### Event / error descriptor
+Event and error descriptors are objects that specify the structure of events or error messages.

+**Event descriptors** have the following fields:
+*endpoint* - string: the target for the BI events
+*evid* - number: the numeric id of the specified event
+*fields* - object: optional specification of allowed field and types

 ### registerEvents
 All events **must** be registered before they can be used.
 Invoke *registerEvents* passing in an object containing event definitions as a JSON, or an array of event definitions.